LiyrAstroph/PyCALI/docs/getting_started.rst

 * **Pybind11**: https://github.com/pybind/pybind11

-  a lightweight header-only library for python wrapper.
+  a lightweight header-only library for python wrapper. **Note that Pybind11 is only needed when installing with Python.
+  If only installing the C version, no need to install Pybin11.**

   Use the following command to install Pybind11